DenebLee/DenebLee/README.md

 - 💬 I love to talking about solution business.
 Don't hesitate to contact me.
 - 🌱 Learning developing hardwares and serial communication using Python
 - 🎄 Woodworking beginner
-- 💻 Too much interest in electronics like Keyboard, Monitor and Apple product
+- 💻 Too much interest in electronics like Keyboard, Monitor and Apple product!